-- Toss them whole in salads or in pasta dishes, like this bucatini with Sicilian pesto.
+- Toss them whole in salads or in pasta dishes, like this pasta with Sicilian pesto sauce.

-1 pound small tomatoes, such as cherry tomatoes or Campari
+- 1 pound (900 g) cherry tomatoes, or small tomatoes, such as Campari

 - Heat the oven to 275 degrees.

-- Slice the tomatoes in half on the horizontal.
+- Slice the tomatoes in half.
 Put them in a baking dish and pour over the olive oil.
 Add the salt and pepper and toss together gently.

 - Use right away, or cover and refrigerate up to a week.